ooni/ooni.org/content/get-involved/contribute-test-lists.md

 probably does not exist yet.
 Please help us create a test list for your country through the steps below:

+**Step 1.** Create a csv file and name it based on an ISO-3166 two-letter country code which is specific to the country that URLs are being added for.
+You can find a reference for international standards for country codes **[here](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-country_codes.csv)**.
+An example would include a csv file created for Andora, named *ad.csv*.

-**Step 1.** Create a csv file including the following columns (similarly the the csv file format included in test lists here):
+**Step 2.** Include the following columns in the newly created csv file:

 * url